 Central Algonkians had moved down into the Great Lakes and prairie region, in

+some areas as late as the 1700s.
 It is just as likely that the intrusive Central Algonkians adopted some of

 the material expressions of the indigenous Woodland Siouans rather than the